What bills can be paid with a credit card?

 Some companies charge a credit card processing fee, but waive it if you pay your premium in full.
 If you can afford it, this would be a great way to meet your minimum spend for a sign-up bonus.

 Recurring subscriptions like Netflix, Hulu, Amazon Prime, Spotify, etc. are all easy to autopay with your credit card.
-These small monthly expenses may not seem like much, but when you add them together, they can really start to add up.
+These small monthly expenses may not seem like much, but when you put them together, they can really start to add up.

-What you can’t pay for with a credit card
+Bills you can’t pay for with a credit card

 Mortgage payments make up a huge chunk of most people’s monthly spending — a perfect opportunity to boost your rewards balance.